edanssandes/prompt-blender/README.md

 ### Prerequisites

 - Python 3.8 or later.
-- Access to LLM APIs (currently only OpenAI's ChatGPT is supported).
+- Access to LLM APIs (currently only OpenAI's ChatGPT and Groq Cloud is supported).

 ### Anaconda Environment (optional)